 It was the first Christmas my brother and I would have without my father living in the house, since he and mom had divorced.
 Back in the sixties, women made very little money and I can remember our mom was always busy, ironing clothes or caring for the old lady down the street.
 We didn't have extra money to buy things other than the necessities, like food and heat.
 Presents were definitely not on the list that holiday season.

 Still, as December progressed, my brother and I believed something good was bound to happen.
 We had faith that Christmas would prevail...somehow.

-A snowy Christmas Eve we were hanging around the Xmas tree lot (a roped off part of the Marathon gas station) and trying to decide which of the remaining trees were the biggest.
+A snowy Christmas Eve found us hanging around the Xmas tree lot (a roped off part of the Marathon gas station) and trying to decide which of the remaining trees were the biggest.
 We brushed against thick, fluffy spruce and I remember the sticky feel and smell of cedar pine clinging to my fingers.
 It was nearly dark and the attendant- Mr. Pen, asked us if we had our tree yet.
 "No," we didn't.

 Finally, the tree was finished and she turned off the lamp so we could watch the red, blue and green flashing lights.
 I'll never forget the warm embrace as she pulled me onto her lap and how my brother crawled up beside her in the chair- crowded, cozy and content.
-And we sang every Christmas song we knew, in the dark, in the chair, together.
+And we sang every Christmas song we knew, in the flickering glow, in the chair, together.